 What Are the Ten Best Spices to Eat?

-From cayenne to chili, peppers are a great way to boost your health and your weight loss journey.
+From cayenne to chili, peppers are an incredible way to boost your health and your weight loss journey.
+The active portion of the plant, capsaicin, is the portion that produces the nourishment feel hot.

-It is also the part of the plant that works to boost digestive processes – rather too well, sometimes!
-Dr. Stephen Sinatra recommends eating cayenne for digestive relief and even advocates topical applications to relieve the symptoms of arthritis pain and muscle aches.
+It is additionally the portion of the plant that works to boost digestive processes rather too well, sometimes!
+Dr. Stephen Sinatra suggests eating cayenne digestive relief and also advocates topical applications to relieve the symptoms of arthritis pain and muscle aches.

-Chilies will increase your body’s fat burners as well as adding some great flavor to bland healthy food.
+Chilies will increase your body’s fat burns as well as including a few awesome flavors to flat solid nourishment.

 Ginger

-Ginger has long been known to boost energy and general health.
+Ginger has long been known to boost energy and overall health.
+It also calms upset stomachs and alleviates some arthritic pain.

-Add this versatile root to savory and sweet dishes alike, or infuse it with lemon and honey to make a warming and energizing drink to kickstart your day and your digestion.
+Add this versatile root to both savory and sweet dishes, or infuse it with lemon and honey for a warming drink.
+This energizing beverage will kick-start your day and improve your digestion.

 Cinnamon